-For tsunami-generated flood hazards, the 2015 IBC appendix M contains brief tsunami regulatory criteria.
+For tsunami-generated flood hazards, the 2018 IBC appendix M contains brief tsunami regulatory criteria.
 No tsunami hazard maps have been developed for Utah (Great Salt Lake or Utah Lake, where sub-lacustrine faults exist).
-The adoption of 2015 IBC appendix M is at the discretion of local jurisdictions, but tsunami hazard should be evaluated during a comprehensive engineering-geology investigation regardless for areas near Great Salt Lake and Utah Lake.
-The potential for ground-shaking-related seiche waves on these lakes and on Bear Lake should also be evaluated as appropriate.
+The adoption of 2018 IBC appendix M is at the discretion of local jurisdictions, but tsunami hazard should be evaluated during a comprehensive engineering-geology investigation regardless for areas near Great Salt Lake, Utah Lake, and Bear Lake.
+The potential for ground-shaking-related seiche waves on these lakes should also be evaluated as appropriate.